From the Newsroom: ABC cans heartless hack Kimmel

 “I think we need to push back on this.
 There's no guarantee to free speech on misinformation or hate speech,” said Walz.

-Fast forward to this week: ABC indefinitely suspended Jimmy Kimmel for falsely claiming Charlie Kirk’s accused assassin was tied to Republicans.
-That was a blatant lie.
+Fast forward to this week: ABC temporarily suspended Jimmy Kimmel for falsely claiming Charlie Kirk’s accused assassin was tied to Republicans.
+He's back on the air this week.

 Now the same left-wing lunatics are wailing that Trump supposedly silenced Kimmel.
 Suddenly, they discovered the First Amendment.